According to science, if you are a person who is always late, you are more likely to achieve success later in life!

 Employers are much more likely to employ and promote those who can cope with a lot of things on their plate whilst still performing to a high standard so that they can have the most efficient workplaces possible.

 You just may need to take a slightly closer eye on your time keeping skills.

 Not only do employers see it as a revered skill, the skill of multitasking and adapting can also make you much more successful at running a business, running a household, and being a successful student.

 So not only do you have higher rates of success underemployment, you have a better chance of success in all other areas of your life.

-Diana DeLonzor stated in the New York Times that “certain people are hardwired to be late” and that it is deeply embedded in the brain, so it’s also not totally your fault.
+Diana DeLonzor stated that “certain people are hardwired to be late” and that it is deeply embedded in the brain, so it’s also not totally your fault.

 Although it doesn’t initially seem like a good thing you can get a lot of benefits from being the one who is always late to the party, just as long as your bad time keeping skills don’t leak into the most important aspects of your life.